 - Demographics.
 Your product may specifically serve a certain age, gender, income level, or education.
 For instance, if your product is a mental wellness app for senior citizens, you should factor age into the decisions you make about your UI and UX.

-Top features of an effective product strategy
+Key components of an effective product strategy

-You can’t evaluate the success of your product strategy without first identifying what that success will look like.
-One of the key features of a strategy is its ability to convert the high-level hopes of the product vision into measurable goals.
-Choose trackable KPIs and establish benchmarks by which you’ll evaluate your product’s success before you hash out the individual details of how you’re going to build your product.
+One of the key features of a strategy is its ability to convert the high-level company hopes into measurable goals.
+Choose KPIs and establish benchmarks so you know how to track success before you hash out the individual details of how you're going to build your product.

 Read more: 12 product management metrics & KPIs for data-driven PMs

-Consistent but flexible
+- Consistent but flexible operating model

 “Appcues has 4 main engineering teams,” Sleeth says.
 “As much as we follow the same general processes and same goals, what we need out of iterations day to day is very different per team.”
 A product strategy needs to establish a foundation for your product development efforts, but it shouldn't be so rigid that it impedes day-to-day flexibility.